Maria Sachs

-Maria Lorts Sachs (born March 25, 1949) is a Democratic politician from Florida.
-She was a member of the Florida Senate from 2010 to 2016, representing parts of Broward and Palm Beach Counties.
-Previously, she served two terms in the Florida House of Representatives, representing part of southern Palm Beach County from 2006 until her election to the Senate.
-After her seat was redistricted in 2016, she opted not to seek reelection, and was hired as the executive director of Innovation Florida, a nonprofit advocacy organization.
+Maria Sachs (born March 25, 1949) is an American attorney and politician serving as a member of the Palm Beach County Board of County Commissioners for District 5 since 2020.
+She previously served in both the Florida House of Representatives and the Florida Senate.

 Early life and career

 Sachs was born in Battle Creek, Michigan and attended the University of Maryland, where she received her bachelor's degree, Boston University, where she received her master's degree, and, after she moved to Florida in 1976, the University of Miami, where she received her Juris Doctor.
 Following her graduation from law school, she worked as an assistant state attorney in the narcotics division in Miami-Dade County and in Broward County before working for Sachs and Sax, a civil law firm.
 In 1994, Sachs ran for the Group 25 judicial position on the Fifteenth Judicial Circuit Court of Florida, facing incumbent Judge Catherine M. Brunson, Curtis Levine, John Marinelli, and Brian Kimber.
 In the nonpartisan primary, Sachs received 21% of the vote and placed second to Brunson, who received 33%.
 Because Brunson did not win a majority, a runoff election was held.
 Sachs lost to Brunson, receiving 44% of the vote to Brunson's 56%.